pub-calculator-io/apr-calculator/readme.md

-# APR Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# APR Calculator Widget for WordPress

 APR calculator that uses the formula APR = ((I + F) / P) / N can help borrowers understand the true cost of loans and how to calculate APR on a loan.